MAsfandYar1995/olist-ecommerce-analytics/README.md

 </p>

 **Power BI Executive Overview:** marketplace sales, orders, average order value, delivery performance, customer reviews and marketing conversion in one reporting view.

-I built this project to go beyond a dashboard.
-The aim was to take the source data through a warehouse and dimensional model, add data quality checks, then use the finished model to answer specific business questions around fulfillment, sellers, customers and product categories.

 ## What I built